-- Doctorate in Maxillo-Facial Sciences and Maxillo-Facial Surgery, University of Naples
+- Doctorate in Maxillo-Facial Sciences and Maxillo-Facial Surgery, University “Federico II” of Naples, Italy

 - Professor of BioMolecular Sciences

 - Research Professor in the National Center for Natural Products Research

 - Adjunct Professor, Department of Radiation Oncology, UMMC School of Medicine

 - Adjunct Professor, Department of Maxillofacial Surgery, UMMC School of Dentistry

 Dr. Claudio completed his medical and graduate training at the University “Federico II” in Naples, Italy.
 He then completed two postdoctoral fellowships with focus on molecular biology and cancer biology at Temple University and at Jefferson University in Philadelphia, PA where he studied the involvement of the retinoblastoma related protein RBL2 in the regulation of cell cycle and observed for the first time that the retinoblastoma related protein RBL2 can selectively suppress the growth of certain cancer cell lines which are resistant to the growth suppressive effects of both RB/p105 and RBL1 (p107), dissecting distinct properties of the retinoblastoma family of proteins.
 He also carried out studies involving the role of the retinoblastoma protein (RBL2) in gene therapy animal studies.